Berkeley-MDes/tdf-fa24-beibei07/README.md

 # Week 8

 ## Reflections
-This week, I made significant progress on the API integration for our **Prememberall** project, focusing on setting up a system to retrieve Google Calendar data through Particle Cloud and Google Cloud services.
+This week, I made significant progress on the API integration for our **Rememberall** project, focusing on setting up a system to retrieve Google Calendar data through Particle Cloud and Google Cloud services.
 Initially, I struggled with direct API integration and couldn’t get the event data to display on the Photon console.
 After getting help form my classmate Tommy, I learned about using a **Webhook** as an intermediary between **Particle Cloud** and **Google Cloud Run Function**, which ultimately enabled the successful retrieval of Google Calendar data.

 ### Key Components and Process Overview
 1. **Google Calendar API**: This API provides access to event data from Google Calendar, which is necessary for our project’s context-aware functionality.
 By querying this API, I can pull event start and end times to drive the visual responses of the rememberall.